-Roughly one-quarter of all the species targeted in the Endangered Plant Propagation Program are from Florida.
+Roughly one-quarter of all the species targeted in the Threatened Plant Propagation Program are from Florida.
 Collaborators at Historic Bok Sanctuary, Fairchild Tropical Botanical Garden, and the Marie Selby Botanical Garden work with CREW to identify species for which propagation at CREW could make a difference in the long-range conservation of the species.
-Targeted species focus on endangered species from scrub and pine rockland/hardwood hammock habitats and include a variety of woody species, perennials, orchids, and ferns.
+Targeted species focus on threatened species from scrub and pine rockland/hardwood hammock habitats and include a variety of woody species, perennials, orchids, and ferns.

 Cumberland Sandwort plants have been propagated using tissue culture, and these methods have been used to produce plants that have been outplanted in the Daniel Boone National Forest.
 This experimental population has demonstrated that Cumberland Sandwort plants produced through tissue culture can be used to produce a viable population in the wild.
 Tissues have also been banked in CREW’s Frozen Garden.